fenago/intro-ruby/lab_guides/Lab_8.md

 Setting Breakpoints
 -------------------

-As we saw earlier in the chapter, the small red dots on the left-hand side of the main panel are our breakpoints.
+As we saw earlier in the lab, the small red dots on the left-hand side of the main panel are our breakpoints.
 We can set breakpoints by simply clicking in this column on any line of our code, as shown in the following figure: